 Should any guarantee be denied, students have the right of appeal.
 Each state university, state college and community college shall make available established appeal procedures through the respective articulation officers.

-Students who have completed an associate in science degree are eligible for admission into several of FSCJ’s bachelor of applied science or bachelor of science degrees.
-Certain associate in science/associate in applied science degrees are transferable to related FSCJ’s baccalaureate degree programs.
-The number of transferable credit hours is dependent on the AS degree completed and the intended baccalaureate degree program.
+Students who have completed an associate in science degree are eligible for admission into the majority of Florida State College at Jacksonville’s 13 bachelor of applied science or bachelor of science degrees.
+Certain associate in science/associate in applied science degrees are transferable to related baccalaureate degree programs at Florida State College at Jacksonville.
+The number of transferable credit hours is dependent on the completed associate in science degree and the intended baccalaureate degree program.
 Supervision and Management (S100) (B.A.S.) is designed to maximize transfer credit opportunities for those students with the associate in science degree.

 Students graduating from Florida State College at Jacksonville with an associate in science (A.S.) degree may articulate into the corresponding bachelor’s degree program with junior-level standing at designated universities within the state university system, under the Statewide Articulation Agreement (SBE Rule 6A-10-024) at fldoe.org/core/fileparse.php/7525/urlt/astobaccalaureate_agreemnts.pdf.